Dave Hodge

 Dave Hodge (born January 8, 1945) is a Canadian sports announcer.
 Hodge worked for TSN, the CBC and CFRB 1010 radio in Toronto.

 Early years

-Born in Montreal, Hodge began his career as a sportswriter with the Chatham Daily News in 1965, then on to local radio CFCO in 1966 and onto to CFRB from 1968 to 1986.
+Born in Montreal, Hodge began his career as a sportswriter with the Chatham Daily News in 1965, then on to local radio CFCO in 1966 and on to CFRB from 1968 to 1986.

 Broadcasting career

 Hodge served as play-by-play announcer for the Buffalo Sabres radio broadcasts in their inaugural season 1970–71, with Ted Darling calling the TV play-by-play.
 In 1971, he left the Sabres and joined the CBC; he beat out Alex Trebek to become the lead host for Hockey Night in Canada from 1971 until 1987, working 15 Stanley Cup Finals.
 He was often joined in the studio by colourful analysts, such as Howie Meeker and Don Cherry.
 He also announced the Toronto Argonauts Canadian Football League radio broadcasts from 1974 to 1980.